An arrest warrant is an order of the court to take someone into custody.

 Perhaps the warrant stemmed from some long-forgotten incident 20 years ago, an unpaid court fee or a summons you never knew about.
 No matter what the reason the warrant was issued, it can turn your life upside down.
 You might be arrested at work in front of your boss or other employees, or at home in front of your wife and kids, or following a routine traffic stop.
 Or you may also be denied employment, or fired from your job.

 Above all, do not wait until you are arrested at work, in public, or in front of your family.
-As soon as you find out there is a warrant for your arrest, pick up the phone and call an experienced Massachusetts criminal defense attorney.
-He/she can arrange for you to remove the warrant and at the same time, even close out the case or probation violation that triggered it.
+As soon as you find out there is a warrant for your arrest, pick up the phone and call The Law Offices of Elliot Savitz, Scott Bradley & Kenneth Diesenhof.
+We can arrange for you to remove the warrant and at the same time, even close out the case or probation violation that triggered it.

-If you are out of the state or the country, the attorney may be able to go into court without you, file a motion to advance your case, waive your appearance, remove the default, recall the warrant and even dismiss the case that created the warrant in the first place.
+If you are out of the state or the country, we may be able to go into court without you, file a motion to advance your case, waive your appearance, remove the default, recall the warrant and even dismiss the case that created the warrant in the first place.

-Alternatively, if you did not know about the warrant or were afraid to act, and have already been arrested, an experienced attorney can help resolve your case and quickly get you back with your family and to work.
+Alternatively, if you did not know about the warrant or were afraid to act, and have already been arrested, the experienced attorneys at The Law Offices of Elliot Savitz, Scott Bradley & Kenneth Diesenhof can help resolve your case and quickly get you back with your family and to work.